 Try 12 minutes reading + 3 minutes notes.
 Apply one idea the same day to lock it in.

-Themes include DirectX, DirectX 12, HLSL, GPU Programming, Graphics Pipeline, plus context from life, live, poem, oliver.
+Themes include DirectX, DirectX 12, HLSL, GPU Programming, Graphics Pipeline, plus context from life, love, three, meaning.

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.